-DAAD EPOS Scholarship 2026: Study in Germany for Free (Stipend & Guide)
+DAAD EPOS Scholarship 2026: Study in Germany for Free (Stipend & Guide) is a Partial Funding scholarship open to international students.
+Read on for full eligibility criteria, benefits, and application steps.

 If you are a professional from a developing country looking to advance your career, the DAAD EPOS (Development-Related Postgraduate Courses) program is your best chance to study in Germany without spending a cent.